 The legal Blood Alcohol Content (BAC) is 0.08%.
-Most states impose increased mandatory penalties for driving above a specific BAC.
+Driving while above the legal limit is called Driving Under the Influence.
+Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In New York, driving with a BAC above 0.18% will trigger automatic enhanced minimum penalties.

-Most states do not allow cellphone use while driving.
+Cellphones and other handheld devices are banned while driving in most states.
 In New York, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is banned in New York.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In New York, distracted driving is listed as a category on police crash report forms.

 New York requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in New York is $50.00.
-Safety belt laws very state-by-state.
-Consult your states Department of Transportation for specific seatbelt use laws.
+Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.